SAP/spartacus-docs/_pages/dev/backend_communication/connecting-to-other-systems.md

 - UI components do not store response data from observables locally, which means destroy logic can be avoided.
 RxJS pipeable logic can be applied to implement any logic when data is observed.
 - Back-end data is stored in a central data store, provided by a state management system.
 Spartacus uses NgRx.
 - The complexity of the state management system is hidden by a facade layer to provide a simple API to component developers.
-- You can configure the back-end system by using connector, adapter, and convertor logic.
+- You can configure the back-end system by using connector, adapter, and converter logic.
 Customers can provide alternative implementations to work with a specific back end.

 This data binding design involves multiple layers, as follows: